TaitoUnited/taito-cli/README.md

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.

 With the help of *taito-cli* and [taito templates](https://github.com/search?q=topic%3Ataito-template&type=Repositories), infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.
-Person dependency of projects is greatly reduced as all projects feel familiar from the start no matter the underlying infrastucture or who has set everything up originally.
+Person dependency of projects is greatly reduced as all projects feel familiar no matter the underlying infrastucture or who has set everything up originally.

 Below are some examples of taito commands.
 The number of commands is vast but they are very simple to use and you'll learn them quickly as the same commands are used from project to project.